 Additionally, training sessions for supervisors and managers should be held separately from non-supervisor sessions.
 They should be required every year at a minimum in order to educate managers and supervisors about sexual harassment and explain how to handle complaints as a supervisor.

 Your company’s branding and voice should be apparent in all of your training materials.
 A corporate environment may not face the same issues and challenges as a large industrial factory.
 Millennials and baby boomers are going to process information differently.
 And if you are part of a global enterprise, there may be nuances that could be lost in translation if you’re not careful.
 Employees are more apt to understand what is expected of them if they are able to relate to the materials and examples used in sexual harassment training.

 2) Sexual Harassment Complaint Procedure

 Another important element needed to prevent sexual harassment in the workplace is an official complaint process.
 All employers should specify the sexual harassment complaint procedure for employees and encourage them to report unwanted and inappropriate behaviors.
 Once a complaint is filed, it’s the responsibility — and liability — of the employer to take swift and appropriate action to stop the harassment.

 - Fully informing the complainant of his/her rights

 - If harassment is proven, there must be prompt and effective remedial action.

-Lastly, it’s up to the employer to be seen-not just heard.
-By inserting yourself into the everyday work environment, employees will be able to see upper management as accessible and familiar; and they’ll also know you’re watching.
-It will allow you to keep tabs on things you may not be privy to seeing or hearing when your door is closed.
-Do you see any signs of a hostile work environment?
+Lastly, it’s critical for leadership to be seen — not just heard.
+By inserting yourself into the everyday work environment, employees will grow to see upper management as accessible and familiar; and they’ll also know you’re watching.
+This will allow you to keep tabs on things you may not be privy to seeing or hearing when your door is closed.
+Do you see any signs of misconduct in the workplace or a hostile work environment?
 Are you hearing verbal harassment around the workplace?
 Keep the lines of communication with your employees open, while periodically asking them for input, ideas and suggestions on ways to make the workplace better.